 The Colorado flows from the western slopes of the Rocky Mountains through the Canyon and into the Gulf of California.

 We were at the Canyon 2 nights.
 Michael thought one night was enough.
-I insisted it is not every day that 2 guys from Nashville see the Grand Canyon.
+I said it was not every day that 2 guys from Nashville see the Grand Canyon.
 There is a sameness about the

 buttes and mesas that makes them difficult.
 Canyons are in the west.
 Valleys are in the east.

 Back in Vegas, we checked into New York-New York.
 It is a miniature of the New York skyline.
-There are the Statue of Liberty and the Empire State Building.
-Plus the Bar at Times Square.
+There are the Statue of Liberty, the Empire State Building & the Bar at Times Square.